gdimitriu/robotics/4wd/raspberrypi/README.md

 Modify the settings.sh to match your build directory of :

 - PREFIX_GPIO to libs of https://github.com/joan2937/pigpio
-- PREFIX_DRIVERS to drivers from https://github.com/gdimitriu/raspberrypizero.git
+- PREFIX_DRIVERS to drivers from https://github.com/gdimitriu/robotics/tree/main/drivers/raspberrypi
+- PREFIX_FRAMEWORK to framework from https://github.com/gdimitriu/robotics/tree/main/framework/raspberrypi